12 min read

 For example, at a company that I consulted for, the decision was made to secure advance funding from trade partners by providing them with a guarantee on a proportion of the funds.
 The issue here was as to the classification of interest expenses and other fees related to the guarantee: Although they were financing cash flows in nature, they were quite significant and directly impacted upon the available cash flow, thereby triggering our decision to report them within our burn.

-This, however, is not the way that funding is generally obtained by startups, as it often proves to be a more expensive funding strategy and banks are usually too risk-averse to provide debt funding to early-stage startups.
+Loans and bonds, however, are not the way that funding is generally obtained by startups, as banks are usually too risk-averse to provide such funding to early-stage startups and, when they do, their their cost is prohibitive.

 Is a Higher Startup Burn Rate Acceptable?